MdAjharulIslam/JournalismX-js/README.md

 ## Prerequisites

 1. A valid API key from the [News API](https://newsapi.org/).
-2. A modern web browser.
+2. A modern web browser!

 # How It Works